odlp/vcr_better_binary/README.md

   data stored elsewhere)
 - Github won't collapse the diffs for cassettes in PRs (the default for large files)

+You can read more about this gem in the following [blog post](https://oliverpeate.com/learning-by-making-small-things/).

 ## How

 Add the gem to your `Gemfile` and `bundle install`: